Superalgos/Superalgos/docs/_data/concepts.md

 session: "A session refers to a backtesting, paper trading, forward testing or live trading session.
 When the term is used without specifying the type of session, then it refers to the overall concept by which a trading bot instance&mdash;based on datasets exposed as products by other bots&mdash;applies the trading logic defined on a trading system in any of the aforementioned modes."

-sensor_bot: "A sensor bot extracts raw data from external sources (*i.e.: exchanges, Twitter, etc.*)."
+sensor_bot: "A sensor bot is an algorithm that extracts raw data from external sources (i.e.: exchanges, Twitter, etc.) and stores it in a dataset that other bots may consume."

-indicator_bot: "An indicator bot processes data to produce more elaborate datasets."
+indicator_bot: "An indicator bot is an algorithm that processes information that other bots have generated, and produces elaborate datasets for others to consume."

 trading_bot: "Based on datasets exposed as products by other bots (counting sensors, indicators and even other trading bots), a trading bot applies the trading logic defined on a trading system to, on one side, generate a complete trading simulation (outputting datasets that include trades, the action of strategies, validation of conditions, etc.), and on the other side, manage the execution of orders when on a forward testing or live trading session."

 superalgos_protocol: "In conceptual terms, the Superalgos Protocol determines the structure in which the information describing a trading system is stored and guides how traders shall create and automate strategies.
 In practical terms, the protocol results in a file with a specific format capable of holding all the information concerning any number and variety of strategies.
 In its current early version, the protocol is the description of a JSON object which defines the desired automation."

 hierarchies_directory: "The hierarchies directory is the part of the documentation that features a description of the complete catalog of nodes of each hierachy"

+data_product: "A data product is a collection of datasets that bots output for others to consume."

+dataset: "A dataset is a collection of plain-text files storing information in the form of arrays of records in the standard JSON format, although not as objects with named properties, but as arrays."

+process: "A process is an algorithm defined in the process definition structure of nodes of the corresponding bot and data mine."

 pending: "balanceAssetA, balanceAssetB, overfitting, supported assets, supported exchanges, supported markets"